patricknieto/Metis-prep/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > "ls -a" This is a very helpful command as one might need to find hidden files.
+ > 1. `ls -a` This is a very helpful command as one might need to find hidden files.
-> > "pushd" will be very useful to move between directories quickly
+ > 2. `pushd` will be very useful to move between directories quickly
-> > "rm -rf" a dangerous yet useful command when trying to remove the contents of a directory
+ > 3. `rm -rf` a dangerous yet useful command when trying to remove the contents of a directory
+ > 4. ...

 ---